Dev Blog: New Tags! New Learning System! Dead Robots! And much more.

 Now, this isn’t a ‘required’ functionality, BUT it may solve some problems you’ve been having.

-There’s a bunch of YUGE implications for this, and it is a bit of a larger update, so click here to read the full release notes.
+There are huge implications for this Tagging System, and it is a bit of a larger update, so click here to read the full release notes.